eHealthAfrica/aether-stream-consumer/README.md

 variables      # (optional) an object with any data you want to pass version        # (optional) the workflow version you're trying to start
 ```

+#### ZeebeComplete `/zeebecomplete`

+This is the most specific transform, and will complete an in process ZeebeJob.
+This only works in a pipeline context that subscribed to a ZeebeJob.
+It takes a look at the passed in data, and based on a jsonpath evaluation either tells the broker that the job was successful or failed.

 ### Testing Transforms